OsbornePro/NovaKey-Daemon/README.md

 # 🔐 NovaKey-Daemon by OsbornePro

 I recently created the iOS application (*not yet publicly available*) and updated the daemon to generate a QR code when `devices.json` does not exist.
 I highly recommend using my `Installers` scripts when setting up the service for your own use as it will save you time and setup your envrionment in the most secure way possible.

+> **ISSUE** I can successfully send secrets from the iOS application to the NovaKey-Daemon listener on Linux and Windows devices.
+However, macOS is preventing the daemon from responding to the actual application on my phone while the iPhone simulator in Xcode works without issue.
+This is likely because I am still in the development phase.
+I do not know what I missed that prevents this from working on Apple computers.

 | File / Script                          | Status       |
 |----------------------------------------|--------------|